 Because Ancestry encourages its members to share their family history discoveries, we want you to get acknowledgement for what you share.
 Whenever you post a photo, story, comment, or message board post to the Ancestry Community, it will be linked to your profile.
 That way you receive credit for your work and other researchers know whom to contact for additional information.

-Also remember that information you post within our community may be public to other subscribers (depending on your privacy settings).
+Also remember that information you post within the Ancestry Community may be public to other subscribers (depending on your privacy settings).
 This means that other members can copy and use the information you provide.
 If another member updates a person in their tree based on what you have shared in your tree, the information will include a source indicating that the information is from your tree.
 If they add a photo or story from your tree, it will show you as the original contributor.
-Although you receive credit for your contributions, you don’t have total control over what others may do with the content you share.
+Although you may receive credit for your contributions, you don’t have total control over what others may do with the content you share.

 Remember, you are responsible for what you post on the site.
-Anything you post should be something you have permission to use (see Terms and Conditions for more details).
+Anything you post should be something you have permission to use (see the Ancestry Terms and Conditions for more details).
 You should also avoid posting content that could be offensive to other members (such as anything obscene, indecent, defamatory, or that incites hatred of some kind).

 You control the content in your tree.
 You can update or delete facts and photos or change content at any time.
 However, once something has been added to a public tree, the content may be copied and re-posted.
 If you delete an item in your tree, it may still be displayed in another member’s tree.
 Because of this, we encourage you to think carefully about what you post and share within the Ancestry Community.